DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 > 4b.1\
 > Explain who will be the owner of the data, meaning who will have the rights to control access:

+The data owner will differe depending on how the data are assembled.
+For data generated or collected as part of the reseach, the data owner is ususally the researcher(s).
+For data from different sources the data owner with be the custodian holding the rights to and providing you with access to the data.
 If personal data involved: owner of the data is "data controller" as defined in GDPR.
+Awareness of who have the rights to controll access is essential to plan for futhre sharing of data.

 > 4b.2\
 > Explain what access conditions will apply to the data?
 Will the data be openly accessible, or will there be access restrictions?
 In the latter case, which?
 Consider the use of data access and re-use licenses.